czartek7/MachineLearning/README.md

 ##Softmax_learning

-The first chart represents three groups of points.
-The program estimates to which of those clusters a given point might be put.
+The first chart represents three clusters of points.
+The program estimates to which of those clusters a given point might belong.
 The last chart shows the loss value that lowers after each iteration of the machine learning loop.
-The program was created earlier and it runs on TensorFlow 1.0
+The program was created in the earlier version of TensorFlow - v1.0

 ##GradientOptimizer